mattermost/docs/source/manage/cloud-data-export.rst

 **Plugins**

 If you’re using plugins that aren’t listed on the Marketplace, they won’t be included in the export and you won’t have access to them going forward.
+You can view the list of plugins `in the Support knowledgebase <https://support.mattermost.com/hc/en-us/articles/5346624843924>`_.

 **Data**